Dollar jumps as Fed interest rate hike seen nearer

 New York Fed President William Dudley, a permanent voter on the U.S. central bank's open market committee, said the case for tightening monetary policy "has become a lot more compelling."

-Against Japan's currency, the greenback climbed 1.05 percent to touch a two-week high of 114.04 yen.
+The greenback climbed 1.05 percent to touch a two-week high of 113.92 yen and gained half a percent against the euro to $1.0521.

-"The story has been an aggressive reprising of the March Fed hike.
-That's where the dollar has been taking cues from," said Vassili Serebriakov, foreign exchange strategist at Credit Agricole in New York.

 Data on Wednesday showed that U.S. consumer price inflation jumped in January by 0.4 percent, the largest increase since February 2013, while consumer spending increased 0.2 percent in the month.